vincent-tr/mylife-apps/README.md

 # TODO

 - make TS stricter
+- enable disabled rules in eslint
 - review metadata vs typescript types
 - review isScreenPhone, etc for style: should not go through JS to go back to CSS
-- remove server socket errors
 - use mui charts, table, treeview
 - remove PropTypes use
 - FIXME_any
+- remove server socket errors

 ## Tools UI